ros-infrastructure/buildfarm_deployment/README.md

 ## Forking (or not)

-The config repository will contain your secrets such as private keys and access tokens.
+**The config repository will contain your secrets such as private keys and access tokens, keep it private!**
 You should make a copy of the config repository and make it private.
 Unfortunately you can't use the "Fork" button on GitHub and then make it private.